 I used West System epoxy thickened with 404 high density filler for this because I already had it and I was nervous about getting the boards together and clamped in the short working time of Gorilla glue (which I hadn’t used at that point).
 Again, I used the laser level to set up my work surfaces and check the curvature of the gunwale stack when it was assembled.
 I placed my clamps at 5” spacing and I could have done with a couple more towards the ends (that thing about never having too many clamps – it’s true).
 Following Brian’s clear instructions meant that the whole process went well and I ended up with a good lamination.
+My imposed 150mm (6″) shear during the laminating process ended up being 137mm (5 7/16″) in the cured lamination.
 I took the excess glue off with a rasp next day and ran the lamination through the bench saw to create two gunwales.

 Morticing the Gunwales

 I have a double edge guide for my plunge router and so I used that rather than making Brian’s jig.
 I got a spiral router bit and it does make a huge difference to chip removal.
 Despite watching Brian’s video just before routing I immediately fell into the trap Brian had described; cutting outside the 1” markings and wondering when the next mark would appear…TWICE!
 Actually, the second time I cut between a rib mark and that mark I had made to show where the screw was, meaning that I also hit the screw (cheap screw – 1, expensive carbide router bit – 0, ☹).
 After that I put waste marks (a squiggle) between all the rib mortice marks to make it obvious where material was to be removed, and I erased the marks above the screw locations.
 No more errors after that.
 I remedied the false cuts with some WRC blocks and Gorilla glue.

 Again, I got the laser level out to measure the sheer heights of the finished gunwales.